This Doedre’s Undoing Build uses the Sorceress’s Stormweaver Ascendancy to spawn Witchtoads en masse, dealing consistent and safe DPS.

 For the Wand, to get the best possible set of modifiers it needs to be a Dueling Wand, Attuned Wand, or Siphoning Wand.
 These wands have access to all varieties of Spell Level, and Spell Damage making them the best case for this build.

-The end goal is to get a Wand with +5 Levels to all Cold, Fire, or Lightning Skills, Spell Crit modifiers and as much Spell and Chaos Damage as possible.
+The end goal is to get a Wand with +5 Levels to all Cold, Fire, or Lightning Skills, Spell Crit modifiers, +Limit for Elemental Skills, and as much Spell and Chaos Damage as possible.
 Gain as Lightning is also acceptable here, but better to get from Heart of the Well or other sources.

 For our Focus, you’ll want a fairly standard Tasalian Focus.
 The only difference between the one for this build and others is that Energy Shield is not prioritized, as we’re going to sacrifice a lot of it for Runic Ward, so we take Life and Mana instead.
 Outside of that, the typical + Level to Spells, Cast Speed, and Spell Crit Chance is ideal here.

-Sunsplinter is a great budget option here, providing an exceptional +6 to Elemental Weakness and access to block.
-It does provide a socket to use Warding Rune of Stability, which frees up the belt to be anything else.
+Sunsplinter is a great budget option here, providing an exceptional +6 to Elemental Weakness and Explosive Transmutation, as well as access to block.
+It does provide a socket to use Warding Rune of Stability, making Darkness Enthroned less of an immediate need.

 Since Runic Ward is the focus of our defenses, a Cryptic Crown is ideal for a Helmet.
 This provides the highest base Runic Ward possible.
 Life, Mana, and Crit Chance are the high value modifiers here, with Resistances also being a great pickup.
 Rarity can be good if Resistance are already covered.